scipy/scipy/doc/source/tutorial/interpolate.rst

    true values, though are more expensive to compute than with `linear` or `nearest`.
 The `slinear` interpolation also matches the `linear` interpolation.

+- A class representing an interpolant (:class:`interp1d`) in 1-D,
+  offering several interpolation methods.

+- Convenience function :func:`griddata` offering a simple interface to interpolation in N dimensions (N = 1, 2, 3, 4, ...).
+  Object-oriented interface for the underlying routines is also available.

+- :class:`RegularGridInterpolator` provides several interpolation methods
+  on a regular grid in arbitrary (N) dimensions,

+- Functions for 1- and 2-D (smoothed) cubic-spline
+  interpolation, based on the FORTRAN library FITPACK.
+They are both procedural and object-oriented interfaces for the FITPACK library.

+- Interpolation using radial basis functions.

 Spline interpolation